Let's be brutally honest for a second: picking the right SEO software in 2026 can literally make or break your entire digital marketing strategy.

 Semrush Strengths

-- Largest keyword database and topic clustering
+- Features the largest keyword database and the smartest topic clustering algorithm.

 Semrush Weaknesses